eliot-geek/Profession-CSharp-Developer/9. Bonus Network Operations/README.md

 - Analyzing the Code Structure
 - Conclusion

-## 9.2 Using WebClient for External API Services - Simple Telegram Bot
+## 9.2 External API Services - Simple Telegram Bot
 - What to do first
 - Creating a new bot with BotFather
 - Generating a bot token